-Wall impact of a sphere of diameter D after translating a distance L at Re = 800, with L/D = 5. (a) Side views with experimental dye visualizations and numerical vorticity fields.
-Panel a adapted with permission from Leweke et al. (2004b), copyright 2004 AIP Publishing. (b) Bottom view: experimental dye visualization.
-Panel b reprinted with permission from Leweke et al. (2004a), copyright 2004 AIP Publishing.
+Sphere impact at Re = 800 for L/D = 5. (a) Side views with experimental dye visualizations and numerical vorticity fields.
+Panel a adapted from Leweke et al. (2004a), with permission of AIP Publishing. (b) Bottom view, experimental dye visualization.
+Panel b reprinted from Leweke et al. (2004b), with permission of AIP Publishing.